nekonora/TaggerKit/README.md

 ## Requirements

-TaggerKit runs on Swift 4.2 and iOS 12.
+TaggerKit is writtern in Swift 5 and runs on iOS 11+.

 ## Installation